 Interestingly, the Hand has connections with Hydra.
-In the 1950s, Elspeth von Strucker, Baron von Strucker’s wife, incorporated her belief in the Sickly Ones into Hydra dogma.
+In the 1950s, Elspeth von Strucker, Baron von Strucker’s wife, incorporated beliefs from the Sickly Ones into Hydra dogma.
 Then for a period, Gorgon, a Hydra agent, died, underwent ritual resurrection, and led the Hand.
 Now apparently the Beast itself runs things.

-Anyone touching The Darkhold risks corrupting themselves, but those after the book only want it for power, but all transactions come with costs.
-At different junctures, Dracula faced off against Doctor Strange when the vampire sought ways to eliminate vampires’ weaknesses.
-Then later, Doctor Strange would use “The Montesi Formula” to eliminate vampires altogether.
+Anyone touching The Darkhold risks corrupting themselves.
+Those after the book only want it for power, but all transactions come with costs.
+Doctor Strange risked corruption by using “The Montesi Formula” to eliminate all vampires.
 My favorite Darkhold moment?
 Mark Gruenwald, David Michelinie, Steven Grant, and John Byrne’s “Nights of Wundagore,” Avengers (Vol. 1) # #181-187 (1979), where Chthon possesses the Scarlet Witch hoping to regain a permanent foothold on this plane, and we discover portions of the history I summarize above.
 The Marvel Universe isn’t finished with The Darkhold, however, not even close.

 Cult of Black Magic